AdobeDocs/launch-learn.en/help/consent/tutorial.md

 ![](./images/data-element-2-0.png)

-Click the blue Save button to save the action and the blue Save (or Save to Library) button to save the rule.
+Select the blue Save button to save the action and the blue Save (or Save to Library) button to save the rule.
 At this point you have successfully implemented the data element and rule in Platform Launch to set consent using the Web SDK extension with the IAB TCF 2.0 consent standard.

 ### Step 3: Save to Library and Build